Online videos are so ubiquitous today that customers are only shocked when you don’t use them.

 If you have many people across the organization using the platform, can you give them different levels of access?
 For instance, can you keep salespeople from accidentally deleting videos?
 Or success managers from accidentally duplicating them?

 Does the platform promote your video to a network?
-Few do—and most of them are free because as part of the deal, they allow others to run ads before your video.
+Few do—and most of them are free because, as part of the deal, they allow others to run ads before your video.

 In 2019, people watched 1.1 billion hours of live streaming, and it’s likely to keep growing.
-Lots of social networks are also favoring live streamed content over other content.
+Lots of social networks are also favoring live-streamed content over other content.
 Does the platform you’re considering have this capability?

 Go slow to go fast.
-If you jump the gun and trial a software only to discover it’s missing the ability to track viewers or doesn’t integrate with your marketing system, this whole process will take a lot longer.
+If you jump the gun and trial software only to discover it’s missing the ability to track viewers or doesn’t integrate with your marketing system, this whole process will take a lot longer.
 You’ll have to download all your videos and reupload them a second time.

 The best thing you can do is evaluate carefully.
 Review all the questions in this article, and ask people on all the teams who’ll be involved.
 It’s only through questioning that you’ll discover all your needs, like the fact that salespeople want to record, send, and track videos from their phones.